ChunghaSung/chunghaSung.github.io/projects.md

 <a name="msrIntern"></a>
 <h3>Extension of a Scope query optimization tool</h3>
 <p>&nbsp;&nbsp;
 During the internship at MSR, I extended a scope query optimization tool.
 The tool consists of two parts: one part is parser and another part is template generation.
 Basically, it parses a query file and then prints a C-style code template, and the template is fed into a programming synthesis tool to optimize it.
 Then, the optimized C-style program is translated into an optimized query.
 However, the tool only supported a small set of queries because many queries use many combinations of columns and uninterpreted functions.
-So, I changed more than half of the tool, both parser and template generation parts, to support various combinations of columns and uninterpreted functions.
+So, I have changed both parser and template generation parts.
 To achieve this, I got used to F#, C# and Scope query.
 </p>

 <a name="jsdep"></a>